-Like Collage, this is a wool blend (22%) which is ideal in a jumbo yarn.
+Like Collage, this super chunky yarn is a wool blend (22%) which is ideal in a jumbo yarn.

 This yarn is 90% acrylic and 10% wool.
 It’s fast and easy to work with plus it comes in a wide range of different colors.
-I’ve done a video tutorial for how to use this yarn to knit a super bulky blanket.
+I’ve done a video tutorial for how to use this yarn to knit a super bulky blanket using this yarn.

-This is another option if you’re looping for a jumbo yarn that comes with preformed loops.
+This is a unique yarn that comes pre-looped.
+Therefore, it’s great for finger knitting.
 It’s a blend of 20% wool, 54% acrylic, 24% nylon and 2% polyester.
 It’s sort of an upgraded version of the original Bernat Alize Blanket EZ yarn, which is 100% polyester (and still available – in lots of great solid colors.)

 Most faux fur yarn is made of fairly thin weight.
 However, Red Heart Fur is a jumbo weight yarn.
 Make yourself a boa, a furry jacket, or a beautiful rug.

-If you enjoy the Bernat Blanket and Bernat Blanket Stripes super bulky weight yarns, then you’ll probably like the jumbo weight version: Bernat Blanket Extra.
+If you enjoy the Bernat Blanket and Bernat Blanket Stripes super bulky yarn weights, then you’ll probably also like the jumbo yarn weight version: Bernat Blanket Extra.

 Have you ever thought about working with a yarn that itself is made of little pom poms?
 Maybe you didn’t think of it first, but it’s here, and it’s a lot of fun to play with.

 And there you have it!
-The 20 best super bulky and jumbo yarns to keep you wrapped up in warmth as you craft your way into coziness.
+The 20 best super bulky yarn and jumbo yarn options to keep you wrapped up in warmth as you craft your way into coziness.